-The U.S. Chamber is one of Washington’s most influential advocacy organizations, having celebrated its 100th anniversary in April 2012.
-Today, more than ever, Washington needs to hear the clear voice of the American business community to ensure a balanced policy agenda that keeps our economy growing and puts millions of Americans back to work.
+The U.S. Chamber of Commerce is the world’s largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.
 As part of its efforts to reflect the rich and diverse nature of the American economy, in 2012 the Chamber officially launched the Native American Enterprise Initiative (NAEI) to promote the interests and agenda of tribes and tribal entrepreneurs.

-This work is already under way.
-The Chamber has already filed amicus briefs in support of tribal interests before the Supreme Court, resulting in significant victories in the Court, and is actively pursuing solutions to energy, environmental, taxation, and land into trust issues in Congress.
-But much more can and should be done.
+This work is well under way.
+The Chamber filed amicus briefs in support of tribal interests before the Supreme Court, resulting in significant victories in the Court, and is actively pursuing solutions to energy, environmental, taxation, labor, and land into trust issues in Congress.